An online video course – over 2,000 students enrolled!

 You may have looked at a few analytics, maybe dabbled with a heatmap, and perhaps even run a user test.
 This may have given you a few ideas for improvements or it may have left you more confused.

-Perhaps you just hand the work over to a developer to get on and make changes, based largely on your best guesses.
+Perhaps you just hand the work over to a developer to get on and make changes, based on your best guesses.

 There’s a smarter way.
-An approach that won’t cost lots and means you can make evidence-based decisions, much more likely to lead to a successful redesign and launch.
+An approach that won’t cost lots and means you can make evidence-based decisions, that are much more likely to lead to a successful redesign and launch.

 This is a method I’ve used for the last three years as a consultant to many growing startups.
 It uses a framework that I’ve developed and taught to 100s of students.

 It’s a practical course, with canvases you can fill in for your own website.

 The course features over 3 hours of video content, spread across 19 lessons, as well as downloadable templates and plenty of further reading for each lesson.

-It's hosted on the worldwide teaching platform Udemy, who check all the content for quality.
-It also means you'll be able to access the content wherever you are, including through their mobile apps.
+It's hosted on the worldwide teaching platform Udemy, which means you'll be able to access the content wherever you are, including through their mobile apps.

 Pick up a free bit of course content.
 Enter your email to get a guide to my favourite 14 tools for evidence-based designing.You'll also get my new articles & content emailed to you every couple of weeks.
 Your email is never shared.
 Unsubscribe at any time.

 The framework I teach is the method I've spent years doing for my clients, as a successful startup UX design consultant.
 This course will enable you to do it yourself.